CapMousse/include.js/README.markdown

 Require.js
 ==========
-A tiny javascript/javascript template loader with cache control.
+A tiny javascript loader with cache control.

 How to
 ------